Total Widening needed at Horizontal Curve Solution

 Variables Used

-Total Widening Needed at Horizontal Curve - (Measured in Meter) - Total Widening Needed at Horizontal Curve is the sum of total mechanical widening and total psychological widening.
+Total Widening Needed at Horizontal Curve - (Measured in Meter) - Total Widening Needed at Horizontal Curve is the total amount of widening required at a horizontal curve to ensure smooth and safe traffic flow.

-Number of Lanes - Number of Lanes is the total no. of lanes a road is consisting.
+Number of Lanes - Number of Lanes is the total number of lanes on a road or highway, including both directions of travel, considered in superelevation design.

-Distance between Front and Rear Wheel - (Measured in Meter) - Distance between Front and Rear Wheel is the distance between the centers of the front and rear tires on a vehicle.
+Distance between Front and Rear Wheel - (Measured in Meter) - Distance between Front and Rear Wheel is the horizontal distance between the front and rear wheels of a vehicle on a curved road section.

-Mean Radius of Curve - (Measured in Meter) - Mean Radius of Curve is the mean radius of the horizontal curve of the road.
+Mean Radius of Curve - (Measured in Meter) - Mean Radius of Curve is the average radius of a curve section in road design, used to calculate superelevation and widening of the road.

-Velocity - (Measured in Meter per Second) - Velocity is the rate of change of distance of the vehicle with respect to time.
+Velocity - (Measured in Meter per Second) - Velocity is the rate of change of an object's position with respect to time, used in superelevation design to ensure safe and efficient traffic flow.

 STEP 1: Convert Input(s) to Base Unit